-Description: The Rack Power Distribution Unit CLI will not allow outlet synchronization groups to be assigned or managed, except via an INI file put/get.
+Description: The device's CLI will not allow outlet synchronization groups to be assigned or managed, except via an INI file put/get.
 However, outlet group information can be retrieved using this command.
-Outlet synchronization groups can also be assigned and managed via the Web UI.
+Outlet synchronization groups can also be assigned and managed via the Web User Interface.
 An Outlet User can perform control commands on all outlets defined in an outlet synchronization group as long as one of the outlets has been assigned to them.
-Outlet synchronization can occur locally on one Rack PDU or across the network with multiple Rack PDUs depending on configuration.
+Outlet synchronization can occur locally on one device or across the network with multiple devices depending on configuration.
 When an outlet is part of a synchronization group it will always be synchronized with the other members of the group.

-Lists the outlet synchronization groups defined on the Switched Rack PDU.
+Lists the outlet synchronization groups defined on the device.
 If synchronization of outlets between devices is enabled, information of those devices is also listed.